TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     which form was the last displayed one?
 This information is created by the ``form`` ViewHelper.
-It automatically adds the property ``__referrer`` to every generated form, which contains information about the current extension, controller, and action combination.
+It automatically adds the property ``__referrer`` to every generated form, which contains information about the current extension, controller, model and action combination.
 This data can be used by the `errorAction()` to display the erroneous form
     again.